-In connection with your review of our financial statements as of December 31, 2017 and for the year then ended, and as required by Louisiana Revised Statute (R.S.)
+In connection with your engagement to apply agreed-upon procedures to the control and compliance matters identified below, as of December 31, 2018 and for the year then ended, and as required by Louisiana Revised Statute (R.S.)
 24:513 and the Louisiana Governmental Audit Guide, we make the following representations to you.
-We accept full responsibility for our compliance with the following laws and regulations and the internal controls over compliance with such laws and regulations.
-We have evaluated our compliance with the following laws and regulations prior to making these representations.